 Stage 1: Tingling (Days 1-2)

-When a cold sore is beginning to form, a person will notice a new sensation — such as burning, stinging, itching, soreness, tautness, or swelling — in the area where the lesion will later appear.
+When a cold sore is beginning to form, the individual may notice a new sensation — such as burning, stinging, itching, soreness, tautness, or swelling — in the area where the lesion will later appear.

 Visible Signs: The area may become red and slightly raised or elevated.